.

 (970) 482-1707 x 48

-Katherine Crawley, Private Lands Wildlife Biologist (Chadron, NE)
+Katherine Crawley, Wildlife Habitat Biologist (Chadron, NE)

-Katherine, is a Missouri native, and has had a love for all things wildlife from an early age.
+Originally from Missouri, Katherine and has had a love for all things wildlife from an early age.
 Katherine earned a Bachelor’s Degree in Wildlife Ecology and Conservation from Northwest Missouri State University in 2015.
 Her first experience working with various bird species and wildlife came in 2012 as an intern with United States Fish and Wildlife Service (USFWS) as an intern at Baca National Wildlife Refuge.
 She continued working with game and non-game birds throughout her career with United States Geological Survey (USGS) in eastern Nebraska, working as an Assistant Scientist for a private consulting company, and with Nebraska Game and Parks Commission as a Private Lands Biologist in the Southern Panhandle of western Nebraska.
 Katherine’s favorite past times include hunting, hiking, shed hunting, and a strong passion for books and reading.

 (308) 432-4616 x 3,107